Threema vs Signal: Which One Is the Better Instant Messenger?

 But, which one is the better choice for you?
 In this article, we compared Threema and Signal to see how they stack against each other in various categories.

-Before we get to compare the security of them, let’s learn more about these two messaging apps.
+Before we get to compare their security, let’s learn more about these two messaging apps.

 Founded in late 2012, Threema is an instant messaging app that relies on end-to-end encryption to deliver the safest messaging experience.
 The very name “Threema” has end-to-end encryption built-in – EEEMA stands for “End-to-end Messaging Applications”.

 One of the most popular secure messengers out there, Signal is a successor to two apps: RedPhone (which was used for secure calling) and TextSecure, which was a free, open-source secure messaging app.
-As of 2020, the app runs completely on donations, as a non-profit.
+Signal runs completely on donations, as a non-profit.

 Signal’s popularity and growth have often spiked in periods of political and societal instability, as its end-to-end encryption is perfect for having secure conversations.
 It’s currently available on desktop, as well as both Android and iOS operative systems.